コンテンツにスキップ

 [Exhibition]

-2022 General Category Special Prize Traveling Exhibition / Former Tanaka Family Villa
+2022 Special Award Traveling Exhibition in the General Category / Former Tanaka Family Villa

-2022 33rd Mihama Art Exhibition Selected / Navias Lifelong Learning Center, Mihama Town, Fukui Prefecture
+Selected for the 33rd Mihama Art Exhibition in 2022 / Mihama Town Lifelong Learning Center Navias, Fukui Prefecture

-2023 Kunitachi City 3 Gallery Joint Project "Tsunagu Exhibition" / Art Space 88
+2023 Kunitachi City 3 Galleries Joint Project "Tsunagu Exhibition" / Art Space 88

-2023 Selected for the 58th Kanagawa Prefectural Art Exhibition / Kanagawa Prefectural Hall Gallery
+Selected for the 58th Kanagawa Prefectural Art Exhibition, 2023 / Kanagawa Prefectural Hall Gallery

 2023 Over REV. Asian International Student Artist Exchange Exhibition / The Artcomplex Center of Tokyo ACT

-2024 MUSABI Open Campus Selected Student Exhibition / Campus
+2024 MUSABI Open Campus Student Selection Exhibition / On Campus

 "moment"

-I am very happy.
-As an artist, it makes me happy to have my work recognized, and it gives me confidence in my future work.
+I'm very happy.
+As an artist, it's wonderful to have my work appreciated, and it gives me confidence in creating future works.

-I think it's thanks to the support of my family.
+I believe it's all thanks to the support of my family who cheer me on.

-It all started when I saw the open call page about 10 years ago when I was a university student.
-Being from Kanagawa Prefecture, I had always wanted to apply.
-I had just completed a major piece of work myself, so I decided to apply this time.
+It all started about 10 years ago when I was a university student and saw the call for entries.
+Since I'm from Kanagawa Prefecture, I've always wanted to apply.
+I've also recently completed a major project of my own, so I decided to apply this time.

-This piece was named "Instant Moment" after the image of a moment during hunting.
-It is a marquetry sculpture that depicts the flight of an owl with a sharp gaze fixed on its prey.
+This piece is titled "Shunkoku" (meaning "instantaneous moment"), inspired by the image of a fleeting hunt.
+It is a marquetry sculpture depicting an owl in flight, with a sharp gaze fixed on its prey.

-The focus was on expressing the marquetry of the feathers.
-We used the marquetry technique to create the pattern of the owl's feathers by layering pieces of wood less than 1mm thick.
-The most difficult part was hollowing out the inside of the body to give it a light feel.
-We worked hard to express the lightness of the owl even in the parts that cannot be seen.
+My focus was on the representation of the feather's marquetry.
+I layered pieces of wood less than 1mm thick to create the owl's feather pattern using the marquetry technique.
+The most challenging part was hollowing out the inside of the body to give it a light feel.
+I made an effort to express the owl's lightness even in the parts that aren't visible.

-As for my future activities, I have always created the works that I wanted to create.
-Therefore, I would like to see and feel various things and use them in my future creations.
-As for my future goals, as an artist from Kanagawa Prefecture, I would like to be active both in Japan and overseas.
+Regarding my future activities, I have always created works that I wanted to make.
+Therefore, I would like to see and experience various things and use them in my future creations.
+As for my future goals, as an artist from Kanagawa Prefecture, I would like to be active both domestically and internationally.

--Please give us a message for those who are aiming to apply next year.
+- Please give a short message to everyone who is aiming to apply next year.

 "profile"